offbynull/learn/Biology/input/input.md

 `{bm} Cancer` refers to the uncontrolled division of cells (mitosis) in a multicellular organism, typically brought on by one or more mutations.

 Normally, a cell has internal and external cues / regulators that signal when it should stop dividing (e.g. contact inhibition).
-When a mutation occurs that causes one or more of these cues to be ignored, the cell goes through a form a programmed suicide called `{bm} apoptosis`.
+When a mutation occurs that causes one or more of these cues to be ignored, the cell goes through a form a programmed suicide called apoptosis.
 If the genetic mutations are so severe that apoptosis no longer occurs, that's when cancer occurs.

 A group of cells that have been dividing unimpeded is known as a `{bm} neoplasm` / `{bm} tumor`.
 If the cells...
  * eventually stop dividing on their own, that mass of cells is called a `{bm} benign neoplasm` / `{bm} benign tumor`.